 Anaerobic digestion is a favorable technological solution which degrades a substantial part of the organic matter contained in the sludge and tannery solid wastes, generating valuable biogas, contributing to alleviate the environmental problem, giving time to set-up more sustainable treatment and disposal routes.
 Digested solid waste is biologically stabilized and can be reused in agriculture.

-The application of biogas technology for the breakdown of COD from tannery wastewater is an attractive method to recover energy from tannery wastewater, apart from resolving tannery waste management problems.
-Until now it was considered that the complexity of the waste water stream originating from tanneries in combination with the presence of chroming would result in the poisoning of the process in a high loaded anaerobic reactor.
+The application of biogas technology for the degradation of leather industry wastewater is an attractive method to recover energy from tannery wastewater, apart from resolving tannery waste management problems.
+Until now it was considered that the complexity of the wastewater stream originating from tanneries in combination with the presence of chroming would result in the poisoning of the process in a high loaded anaerobic reactor.
 Tannery waste contains sufficient quantity of nutrients necessary for the growth and metabolism of anaerobic bacteria for biogas production.

 Codigestion of Tannery Wastes